EtomicBomb/distributed-systems-final-project/README.md

 ## `client/search[{subject, number, title, description, instructor}]`

-Set a parameter to null if you're not making any specific search in that category
+Set a parameter to null if you're not making any specific search in that category.
+This can be implemented with mapreduce or something similar

 ## `client/listRegister[studentToken]`